Kacper-Januszewski/Kacper-Januszewski/README.md

 - 👋 Hi, I’m @aliendrb
-- 👀 I’m interested in creating reliable and fast projects
 - 🌱 I’m currently learning web stack
 - 💞️ I’m looking to collaborate on webAPI or DB solutions
 - ⚡ Fun fact: Even though my life directed me towards CS, I am also a videographer and a creative soul